MrShelDie/minishell/README.md

 ## Notes

 - This is an educational project of school 21 (ecole 42).
-- The project is written in accordance with the code style (norm).
+- The project is written in accordance with the school code style (<a ref="https://github.com/MrShelDie/minishell/blob/master/en.norm.pdf">norm</a>).
+- You can find the project instructions by <a ref="https://github.com/MrShelDie/minishell/blob/master/en.subject.pdf">here</a>.